slaught/slaught.github.io/_posts/2014-04-08-rbx-dev-ui-unified-concept-part-1.md

 Most companies don't have me working for them so the only option is to rewrite.

 ## Plans for Tools
+There is a series of tools which need to be developed.
+The first is a Ruby language migration tool.
+The migration tool will identify areas in your code bases which need to be changed to run the code in a different version of the language.
+Moving from Ruby 1.8.7 to Ruby 2.0 would identify syntax and semantic problems and highlight the parts of the code which must be changed.
+The second tool is a method to quantify the quality of a testsuite.
+The main concept is to measure how well a test suite is working beyond just simply coverage.
+The questions to be answered are like 'how many tests are covering a particular area', 'how much redundancy is in the tests', 'are the tests organized and grouped effectively'.
+The third tool is a code database.
+The database has all the information that the interpretor generates about a program.
+The database can also store performance statistics.
+This provides a base on which to build other tools.
+The fourth tool is a ruby source code pretty printer similar to _go fmt_.

 ## Tying into Developer Workflow
+With these new tools, the questions naturally arise of how and when to use them.
+How can these tools fit together and be used by developers in their everyday work?
+A collection of command line programs is the obvious answer.
+But it also means developers will have to spend time on discovery and figuring out how the tools work together themselves.
+This is the way of the weak.
+I want to find a way to integrate these tools into a seamless system.
+I want these tools to have a defined part in the workflow of most developers.
+I want a nice visualization of the codes runtime statistics and a representation of what it is doing that is useful to the developer.
+This is the way of hubris and the stupid. :)